ilianafrantzia/DSC-511-Group-Project/README.md

 We performed a comprehensive EDA on the IMDb dataset using PySpark DataFrames.
 The main steps included:

 - **Data Loading & Inspection:** Loaded the combined movie dataset and inspected its schema, row samples and descriptive statistics.

-- **Data Cleaning:** Handled missing values in key columns like runtimeMinutes, numVotes and averageRating by either filtering or imputing appropriate values.
-Casted types to ensure numeric operations were valid.

-- **Feature Parsing:** Exploded multi-valued columns such as genres to allow genre-level analysis.

 - **Statistical Summaries:** Computed summary statistics for numeric columns and examined the distributions of ratings, runtimes and votes.